 Purpose.
-The Commercial Declaration has three primary purposes:
+The Commercial Declaration establishes a Commercial Association, which has three primary purposes:

-- Maintenance: The Commercial Property Association through its General Manager will be responsible for maintenance of the commercial common areas, such as plazas, landscaping and street furniture. - Management: The General Manager will oversee and regulate businesses' use of shared space, and may regulate some aspects of business operation, such as hours of operation.
-It may also participate in such services as shared parking arrangements, sanitation and security. - Promotion: The Commercial Property Association's Marketing Director will promote Vista Field for the mutual benefit of all businesses, including advertising, special event programming, seasonal decoration and other promotional activities.
+- Maintenance: The Commercial Association will be responsible for maintenance of the commercial common areas, such as plazas, landscaping and street furniture. - Management: The Commercial Association will oversee and regulate businesses' use of shared space, and may regulate some aspects of business operation, such as hours of operation.
+It may also participate in such services as shared parking arrangements, sanitation and security. - Promotion: The Commercial Association's Marketing Director will promote Vista Field for the mutual benefit of all businesses, including advertising, special event programming, seasonal decoration and other promotional activities.

 Application only to Commercial Property.
 The Commercial Declaration applies to all commercial property anywhere within Vista Field, plus the commercial portion of mixed-use buildings.
-Any residential parcel within Vista Field will be automatically excluded.
-If the use of the parcel is later changed to commercial, it becomes subject to the Commercial Declaration as uses change.
-The reverse is also true; commercial property that is converted to residential use would no longer be subject to the Commercial Declaration.
+Any residential Parcel within Vista Field will be automatically excluded.
+If the use of the Parcel is later changed to commercial, it becomes subject to the Commercial Declaration as uses change.
+The reverse is also true; commercial property that is converted to residential use will no longer be subject to the Commercial Declaration.

-Commercial Property Association.
-All commercial property owners within Vista Field will be members of the Commercial Property Association and pay assessments based on Assigned Value.
-As provided in the Commercial Declaration, Assigned Value is based on the appraised value of a commercial parcel or the commercial portion of a mixed-use property as determined by the Benton County Tax Assessor.
+Commercial Association.
+All commercial property owners within Vista Field will be members of the Commercial Association and pay assessments based on Assigned Value.
+As provided in the

+Commercial Declaration, Assigned Value is based on the appraised value of a commercial Parcel or the commercial portion of a mixed-use property as determined by the Benton County Tax Assessor.

 The Commercial Declaration is not subject to the Washington Uniform Common Interest Ownership Act.
-The documents allow the Founder to choose how long it operates and controls the Commercial Property Association.
+The documents allow the Founder to choose how long it operates and controls the Commercial Association.

 Implementation and Phasing.
 The Commercial Declaration is recorded at the same time as the Vista Field Declaration and becomes effective at the same time.
-As phases are added to the Vista Field Declaration, commercial parcels and the commercial portions of mixed-use parcels within the additional property will automatically become subject to the Commercial Declaration.
+As phases are added to the Vista Field Declaration, commercial Parcels and the commercial portions of mixed-use Parcels within the additional property will automatically become subject to the Commercial Declaration.